Continuous glucose monitoring systems for children and adults with type 1, monogenic or pancreatogenic diabetes mellitus

 Guidance Recommendations

-The Ministry of Health’s Medical Technology Advisory Committee has recommended continuous glucose monitoring (CGM) systems for children and adults with type 1 diabetes mellitus (T1DM) in line with the following criteria:
+The Ministry of Health’s Medical Technology Advisory Committee has recommended continuous glucose monitoring (CGM) systems for children and adults with type 1, monogenic or pancreatogenic diabetes mellitus, in line with the following criteria:

 Experience disabling or problematic hypoglycaemia.
 Disabling hypoglycaemia is defined as frequent or unpredictable hypoglycaemic episodes that lead to constant anxiety about having more episodes.
 Problematic hypoglycaemia is defined as frequent hypoglycaemia, severe hypoglycaemia, nocturnal hypoglycaemia and/or impaired awareness of hypoglycaemia; or